metal3d/team-urgence/README.md

 The script will install nginx, docker, and docker-compose if there are not already there.
 Then it will create a "team-urgence" user that will be in docker group.

-Then it will pull mattermost and meet jitsi repository in team-urgence home directory.
+Then it will pull rocket.chat and meet.jitsi repository in team-urgence home directory.

 It will configure both tools and start them.

 Finally, it will create 2 nginx configuration to be able to contact:
 - https://meet.YOUR_IP.xip.io to make visio conference (like Google meet)
 - https://chat.YOUR_IP.xip.io to have a team chat system (like Slack or Microsoft Team)

+Note that you'll need to create your administator account on rocket.chat instance, and potentially change visio conference settings if you want to use the one you've installed.